Adaptive Group Robust Ensemble Knowledge Distillation: Experimental Results

 \item \textbf{CivilComments}~\citep{koh2021wilds} is a textual dataset collected from online comments.
 The task is to predict whether a comment is \texttt{toxic} or \texttt{non-toxic}.
 The label is spuriously correlated with comments related to some demographic subgroups such as gender (male, female), race (white, black), and sexual orientation (LGBT).
 We consider a binary indicator of comments related to these demographic subgroups as spurious group information. \end{itemize}

-\paragraph{Network Architecture and Training.} Following prior work~\citep{tiwari2024using, lee2023debiased}, we use the Resnet-18~\citep{he2016deep} architecture for the student model and the Resnet-50~\citep{he2016deep} architecture for the teacher models for the forvision tasks.
+\paragraph{Network Architecture and Training.} {\updated For the Colored MNIST dataset, we use MobileNetV2~\citep{sandler2018mobilenetv2} for the teacher models and a simple CNN with two convolutional layers as for the student model.} For the real-world vision tasks (CelebA and WaterBirds), following prior work~\citep{tiwari2024using, lee2023debiased}, we use the Resnet-18~\citep{he2016deep} architecture for the student model and the Resnet-50~\citep{he2016deep} architecture for the teacher models.
 Both networks are pretrained on the ImageNet-1K~\citep{russakovsky2015imagenet} dataset.
-For the language task, we used the BERT~\citep{Devlin2019BERTPO} model for teachers and the DistilBERT~\citep{Sanh2019DistilBERTAD} for the student model; and language models are pretrained on Book Corpus and English Wikipedia. {\update Following related works on KD~\citep{du2020agree, fukuda2017efficient, chen2022knowledge}, we set the temperature hyperparameter $\tau=4$ (Eq.~\ref{eq:kd_loss}) and show in an ablation study in Supplementary~\ref{app:supplemental_expe} (Figure~\ref{fig:temperature})} that increasing $\tau$ can exert positive effect on \acrshort{wga} up to certain values.
+For the language task, we use the BERT~\citep{Devlin2019BERTPO} model for teachers and the DistilBERT~\citep{Sanh2019DistilBERTAD} for the student model; and language models are pretrained on Book Corpus and English Wikipedia. {\update Following related works on KD~\citep{du2020agree, fukuda2017efficient, chen2022knowledge}, we set the temperature hyperparameter $\tau=4$ (Eq.~\ref{eq:kd_loss}) and show in an ablation study in Supplementary~\ref{app:supplemental_expe} (Figure~\ref{fig:temperature})} that increasing $\tau$ can exert positive effect on \acrshort{wga} up to certain values.
 We provide further details about hyperparameters in the Supplementary~\ref{app:hyperpameter}.

-\paragraph{Teacher training.} We train each teacher model in the ensemble independently using standard ERM and cross-entropy loss with the ground truth class labels.
-Teacher models have the same architecture and hyperparameters and only differ in random seeds used for weights initialization; prior studies have shown that independent training with different random weight initializations can provide models sufficient diversity to improve the performance of the model ensemble~\citep{allen2020towards, ganaie2022ensemble}.
-As aforementioned, we obtain debiased teachers using the approach introduced by~\cite{kirichenko2022last} to retrain the last layer of the ERM model on the small proportion of the held-out group-balanced dataset.
-We perform the retraining step of the last layer using group-balanced batch sampling instead of the averaging models trained over group-balanced subsets of the data~\citep{labonte2024towards}.
-This debiasing process is very simple and computationally inexpensive since it involves training a logistic regression model on a smaller dataset.

-For the \textit{biased} model used by our method to compute teachers's weights, we randomly select one teacher model trained with ERM and without DFR. {\update We provide in Supplementary~\ref{app:supplemental_expe} (Table~\ref{tab:biased_model_achitecture}) experiment with different choices of biased model showing the robustness of the proposed gradient-based weighting to the biased model choice}.
-Following~\cite{kirichenko2022last, labonte2024towards}, we use half of the validation set of each benchmark to perform last-layer retraining with \DFR; as we do not use the group and class labels during the KD training, we do not perform further hyperparameter tuning or model selection.